+McKimmon, a Raleigh native, received a BS in architectural engineering from NCSU in 1940.
+After a stint in the US Navy, he taught for two years at the NCSU School of Design before beginning his own practice in 1948.
 He is known for designing The Angus Barn, Leroy Martin Jr. High School, buildings on Peace College and St. Mary’s College, and 175 residences in the area ranging from Georgian to Modernist.
 Over the years, he was part of various partnerships, including Edwards McKimmon and Pugh; McKimmon and Rogers; McKimmon Edwards and Shawcroft; and McKimmon Edwards and Hitch.

 McKimmon received an award from the AIA in 1970 for his work in restoring the original 1813 State Bank in downtown Raleigh.
 He retired in 1994 but continued to consult for Edwards Associates.
 In 2004, the Governor awarded him the Order of the Long Leaf Pine.

-1948 - The Arthur McKimmon II Beach House, 218 Club Colony Road, Atlantic Beach NC.
+1948 - The Arthur McKimmon II Beach House, 218 Club Colony Drive, Atlantic Beach NC.
 1170 sf.
 Sold to Mayne Albright, longtime attorney for the AIANC and Kenneth Raymer.
+According to Mayne Albright's daughter Snowy, McKimmon also designed a Modernist beach house for the Bason family on the same street.
 As of 2011 still co-owned by those families.
-According to Mayne Albright's daughter Snowy, McKimmon also designed a Modernist beach house for the Bason family on the same street.

-1957 - The Paul and Sadie Root Tillery House, 2200 White Oak Road, Raleigh.
+1957 - The Paul and Sadie Root Tillery House, 2200 White Oak Road, Raleigh NC.
 Sold in 1967 to James and Beverley Sunderland.
 Sold in 1972 to Dean and Anne Spencer Best.
-Sold in 1992 to Zack and Blanche Bacon who still owned it as of 2013.
+Sold in 1992 to Zack and Blanche Bacon.
+Destroyed in 2017.
 Photo by Leilani Carter.

-Around 1965 - The Albert and Susan Jenkins Residence, 400 Scotland Street, Raleigh.
+Around 1965 - The Albert and Susan Jenkins Residence, 400 Scotland Street, Raleigh NC.
 4400 sf with two main floors plus a basement on 1.5 acres.
 There was a beautiful Japanese garden (above) by Lewis Clarke.
 Jenkins had a grand piano in the living room that was surrounded by windows.
 The living room also had a conversation pit with a fireplace.
 The house was sold in 1990 to Carroll and Shelia Singleton.
-Unfortunately, it was empty for a few years (see video) and torn down in the late 1990's.
+Unfortunately, it was empty for a few years (see video) and torn down in the late 1990s.
 Three houses were built in its place (aerial photo).